 Students admitted to the Honors College are eligible for academic scholarships awarded by the University Honors Council, ranging from partial awards, covering part of each year’s tuition and fees, to the Lisle M. Buckingham Scholarships, which provide tuition and general fees, room and board, for up to eight semesters.

-In each academic department, an Honors Faculty Adviser advises Honors College students, from orientation until graduation.
+In each academic department, threre isan Honors Faculty Adviser who is available to advise Honors College students in that major, from orientation until graduation.
 With this Honors Faculty Adviser’s guidance, the student plans the Honors Distribution and schedules what is needed to meet departmental, college, and Honors College degree requirements.
 Professional Honors advisers are also available in the Honors College office to assist with general academic advisement issues, and personal and career counseling.

 Priority in Registration and Residence Assignment